Ken Leek: Club career

 He signed for Newcastle United for £25,000 for whom he scored a hat-trick on his debut in a friendly against Danish side Aarhus.
 However, his stay with Newcastle was only a short one and he was loaned to Canadian side Montreal Concordia before returning to the Midlands by the end of the year, with Birmingham City, costing £23,000.
 In three years with Birmingham, he scored 49 goals from 104 appearances in the league.
 He also scored two goals in the first leg of the club's League Cup victory against their local rivals Aston Villa in the 1963 final.
 Before Birmingham's appearance in the 2001 final, Leek said: "It was a very proud moment for me when we lifted the cup."

-He returned to Northampton in 1964 at a cost of £10,000, spending one season with the Cobblers and helped them win promotion from the Second Division.
-The following season, he scored the club's first goal in the top division to give them a victory against West Ham United.
+He returned to Northampton in 1964 at a cost of £10,000, and helped the Cobblers win promotion from the Second Division.
+The following season, he scored the winning goal in the club's first victory in the top division, against West Ham United.

 In November 1965, Leek joined Bradford City for a club record fee of £10,000, becoming one of new chairman Stafford Heginbotham's first signings.
 He made his debut against Doncaster Rovers on 6 November 1965 and finished his first season as top scorer with 11 goals.
 He spent three seasons with City, also playing in midfield, scoring 25 goals from 99 league games, and adding a goal in the League Cup.

 He left Bradford in June 1968 to return to Wales as a player-coach with non-league side Rhyl.
 He played for other Welsh sides Merthyr Tydfil and Ton Pentre before retiring in 1970.